-grooming refers to actions deliberately undertaken with the aim of engaging and influencing an adult or a child for the purpose of sexual activity.
+grooming refers to actions deliberately undertaken with the aim of engaging and influencing an adult, young person or a child for the purpose of sexual activity.

-In the case of sexual abuse of a child, an offender may groom not only the child, but also those close to the child, including the child's parents or guardians, other family members, clergy and church workers.
-Grooming can include providing gifts or favours to the child or their family.
+In the case of sexual abuse of a child or young person, an offender may groom not only the child or young person, but also those close to them, including their parents or guardians, other family members, clergy and church workers.
+Grooming can include providing gifts or favours to the child or young person or their family.